 Would you recommend that I work with a personal trainer?

 Personal trainers can be excellent resources to help you learn how to exercise using proper form.
 They are also wonderful resources if you have pre-existing medical conditions which need to be accommodated.
+If you’ve never been to a gym, it’s good to schedule a session or two with a trainer to learn how to use the equipment correctly and safely.
 Be careful with trainers who suggest that you work out with them frequently.
 As you know, trainers get paid more the more often they work with their clients.
 Also, the only way it is possible to exercise frequently is to reduce the quality of your exercise.
 Spending excess money and working fewer muscle fibers is counter to long-term fat loss and robust health.

 Can I just do more exercise with slightly lower resistance and achieve the same results?